Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   </li>
 </ul>
 <p>
   <span>limits how many characters are allowed per stack trace line.
-This limits also the crash message length</span>
+This also limits the crash message length.</span>
 </p>
 <p>
-  <span>In addition to those 2 exposed tweakable crash related values, there would also be an internal one for "maxStackTraceThreadCount".
-Which would limit the maximum amount of recorded threads with a default of 30.
-This would be mostly just a sanity check thing as that has to be capped in some way.<span class="c-mrkdwn__br" data-stringify-type="paragraph-break"></span>In cases where stack traces can be provided as string, the maximum line count would therefore be 30*30 = 900.
+  <span> Besides those 2 exposed tweakable crash-related values, there would also be an internal one for "maxStackTraceThreadCount."
+Which would limit the maximum number of recorded threads by a default of 50.
+This would be mostly just a sanity check, as that has to be capped somehow. <span class="c-mrkdwn__br" data-stringify-type="paragraph-break"></span>In cases where stack traces can be provided as a string, the maximum line count would be 50*30 = 1500.
 That string would have to be split into lines and then checked accordingly.</span>
 </p>
 <p>
-  Crash information like PLC crashes for iOS and native Android crashes do not have any limits applied to them.
+  Crash information like PLC crashes for iOS, and native Android crashes do not have any limits applied to them.
 </p>
 <h2 id="01H821RTQ8PWHE34M7R8RFAT3S">Changing the Server URL</h2>